ARCTraining/hpc2-software/book/course/theory.md

 They usually allow the following functionality:

 * Searching (for both online repositories and installed)
-* Downloading from package repositories.
+* Downloading from package repositories
-* installation and removal of packages.
+* Installation and removal of packages
-* Upgrading/downgrading package versions.
+* Upgrading/downgrading package versions
-* Installation and removal of dependancies.
+* Installation and removal of dependancies

 The most commonly used package managers on ARC3/ARC4 are conda (distributed through Anaconda) and pip.